crypto-org-chain/cronos/docs/gravity-bridge/pioneer11-orchestrator-relayer-deployment-guide.md

 # Pioneer11 Orchestrator Deployment Guide

-This guide is intended to assist the community validators with setting up Gravity Orchestrator and Relayer (jointly, in one process) between `Cronos Pioneer11` and `Ethereum Ropsten` testnet.
+This guide is intended to assist the community validators with setting up Gravity Orchestrator and Relayer (jointly, in one process) between `Cronos Pioneer11` and `Ethereum Goerli` testnet.
 The default orchestrator start command includes running a relayer.
 However, they are two different processes.
 You can read more about Gravity Bridge [here](https://blog.althea.net/how-gravity-works/).

 ## Prerequisites